flype44/Emu68Contribs/Emu68Version/README.md

 	C:EMU68VERSION 1 0 6 >NIL:

 	IF NOT WARN
-	  ECHO "GREATER OR EQUAL THAN 1.0.6"
+	  ECHO "GREATER THAN OR EQUAL TO 1.0.6"
 	ELSE
 	  ECHO "LOWER THAN 1.0.6"
 	ENDIF